-This programme has been designed to support students, who enter the schooling system with oral language which can hinder more formal literacy development.
+This programme has been designed to support students who enter the schooling system with the oral language of a 2-3 year old, which can hinder more formal literacy development.
 It can become an Achilles’ heel for these students in their schooling journey and a challenge for teachers.

-Teachers assess junior school children’s oral language development, to get a base line and an idea of planning their programmes accordingly, to meet student needs.
+Teachers assess junior school children’s oral language development, to get a base line and an idea for planning their programmes accordingly, to meet student needs.

 Volunteer tutors can greatly support teachers with this process, raising student levels of oral language, which underpins literacy and numeracy growth.

-Worth bearing in mind, is research now identifying up to sixty per cent of youth offending can be attributed to the lack of identifying ‘clinically significant and previously undetected oral language competency’, during students’ school years.
+Worth bearing in mind is research now identifying up to sixty per cent of youth offending can be attributed to the lack of identifying ‘clinically significant and previously undetected oral language ’, during students’ school years.

-If schools can be supported to increase levels of oral language capability, with trained volunteer support, in the early years of schooling, the affects long term may contribute towards lowering this level.
+If schools can be supported to increase levels of oral language capability, with trained volunteer support, in the early years of schooling, the affects long term may contribute towards lowering this level of offending

 Students confident with their learning journey will grow.
 Volunteers, who assist this process, will reap the rewards of their time, graciously given.

-WHPS Assistant Principal, Megan Marshall is the supervisor of the programme within the school.
-She said “they have student data on file and it has shown that the boost these students receive through the TKT programme has greatly enhanced their progress.
+Megan Marshall, Assistant Principal at Western Heights Primary School is the supervisor of the Time to Korero with Tamariki programme within the school.
+She said, “We have student data on file and it has shown that the boost these students receive through the programme has greatly enhanced their progress.
 Students enjoy the smaller interactive and communication opportunities by having a tutor who is trained to provide specific instruction in a very informal situation, which encourages student confidence”.

 “Teachers have been taught to teach the learned process assuming the child comes in with a certain level of oral language skills, but they find there’s a gap”, says Megan.

-WHPS Principal, Brent Griffin agrees that possessing good oral communication skills provides the foundation which allows the young children to access their school’s curriculum from day one.
-Mr. Griffin is thrilled to be part of the TKT and believes the programme is vital for his school which has the second-highest transient rate in the country.
+Western Heights Primary School Principal, Brent Griffin agrees that possessing good oral language communication skills provides the foundation which allows young children to access their school’s curriculum from day one.
+Mr Griffin is thrilled to be part of the oral language programme and believes the programme is vital for his school which has the second-highest transient rate in the country.